farhiongit/words2number/README.md

 Words to number converter
 =========================

-> This program converts words into a number for any Indo-European language.
+**This program converts words into a number for any Indo-European language.**

-Fo instance,
+For instance,

   - *thirteen million, seven hundred and eighty-four thousand, three hundred and sixty-three*,
   - *treize millions sept cent quatre-vingt-quatre mille trois cent soixante-trois* (in french),